zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/categories.md

 #### Allowed For:

  * Admins on non-enterprise accounts
- * Admins and agents will full forum access on enterprise accounts
+ * Admins and agents with full forum access on enterprise accounts

 #### Using curl